 If you’re looking to celebrate diversity, Berlin (Germany) is the gateway to so many different cultures!
 Over 3.5 million people live in Berlin and come from all over Europe, as well as Eastern Asia and the Middle East.
 Approximately 5,5% of the people come from Turkey, 3% from Asia, 2% from Africa, 2% from North and South America, 3% from Poland, and 3% from Russia.
 Because of this, people, of course, speak a variety of different languages.
 Although the most common native language is German, a large number of people can be heard speaking English, Turkish, Russian, Persian, Arabic, and Vietnamese.

 Evidence of Diversity In Berlin: Religion

 Religious diversity in Berlin will be evident to you as soon as you enter the county.
 Why not take a trip to some of the beautiful places of worship?
 For example:

 - Şehitlikdiversity-in-berlin/ Mosque

 - Murugan Temple

 - Berlin Cathedral

-Beyond that, the evangelical church offers minorities the opportunity to gather in their churches and perform their own ceremonies.
-Ultimately, tolerance and openness are widely promoted in the city.
+Beyond that, the evangelical church offers minorities the opportunity to gather in churches and perform their own ceremonies.
+As a result of all these reasons, openness and acceptance and are widely promoted in the city.

 International Cuisine in Berlin